 Simple English definitions for legal terms

-Read a random definition: open
+Read a random definition: personal action

 UCC Battle of the Forms: When people want to make a deal, they might use standard forms to negotiate.
 But sometimes, these forms have different terms that don't match up.
 This is called a "battle of the forms."
 The UCC (Uniform Commercial Code) has rules to help solve this problem.
 They say that even if the acceptance form has different terms, it can still create a contract for the sale of goods.
 This is different from the old rule that said both forms had to match exactly.